 Inspired by the University's mission, Pepperdine Libraries serve the learning community by facilitating exploration, discovery, and creativity.
-Students, faculty, and staff have access to more than 1.4 million items via the library catalog and 3 billion items via interlibrary loan.
-Library materials are searchable in the online catalog from library.pepperdine.edu, and circulating items may be requested for pickup at any of our locations.
-The community also has access to more than 100 electronic databases featuring 65,000 journals, more than 5,000,000 e-books, and thousands of papers in Digital Commons, the institutional repository for Pepperdine scholarship.
+Students, faculty, and staff have access to more than 1.4 million items via the catalog and 3 billion items via interlibrary loan.
+Library materials are searchable in the online catalog from library.pepperdine.edu, and circulating items may be requested for pickup at any location.
+The community also has access to more than 100 electronic databases featuring 65,000 journals, more than 500,000 ebooks, and thousands of papers in Digital Commons, the institutional repository for Pepperdine scholarship.

-There are three library locations in Malibu (Drescher Graduate Campus Library, Jerene Appleby Harnish Law Library, and Payson Library) and other libraries across Southern California (West Los Angeles Graduate Campus Library, and Irvine Graduate Campus Library).
+There are three library locations in Malibu (Drescher Graduate Campus Library, Jerene Appleby Harnish Law Library, and Payson Library) and other libraries across the greater Los Angeles area (West Los Angeles Graduate Campus Library and Irvine Graduate Campus Library).
 The Calabasas Campus houses a closed stacks environment and provides pick-up services.
 Special Collections and University Archives, located in Payson Library, provides access to historic primary source materials.
 Students doing primary source research can also search more than 40,000 items, including photographs, documents, films, and recordings, in the Digital Collections.

-Reference librarians are available for research assistance during posted hours at Payson Library, Drescher Graduate Campus Library, Jerene Appleby Harnish Law Library, West Los Angeles Graduate Campus Library, and Irvine Graduate Campus Library.
+Reference librarians are available for research assistance during posted hours at Payson Library, Harnish Law Library, and the three graduate campus libraries.
 Email, chat, and text reference services are also available online at pepperdine.libanswers.com.

-Study rooms are available at Payson Library, Drescher Graduate Campus Library, West Los Angeles Graduate Campus Library, and Irvine Graduate Campus Library to current students, faculty, and staff.
+Study rooms are available to current students, faculty, and staff at Payson Library and the three graduate campus libraries.
 Rooms may be reserved online at libraryrooms.pepperdine.edu.
 All of the services for students are available at library.pepperdine.edu/help-with/learning.

-Additional information about Pepperdine Libraries is available at library.pepperdine.edu.
+Additional information about Pepperdine Libraries is available at library. pepperdine.edu.